Los Angeles Child Custody Attorney

 - The benefits garnered from continuing and frequent contact with both parents.

 Courts can consider a wide variety of factors that will be dependent on your specific situation and will issue an order setting out how custody will be divided.
-Some factors include the child’s relationship with each parent, any mental health issues, substance abuse issues, history of domestic violence, among many others.
+Some factors include the child’s relationship with each parent, any mental health issues, substance abuse issues, history of domestic violence, criminal charges, among many others.
 In some cases, the judge could even order supervised child visitation.
 Again, because the court’s determination is completely out of your hands, it is better to try to reach an agreement instead of taking the case to trial.
 It’s critical to understand your parental visitation rights.
 Call a Los Angeles child custody attorney at our law firm for more information.

 Modification of Custody Orders